Save AmeriCorps District Meetings, June 2025

 Members of Congress are speaking out as well, from op-eds to floor remarks to social media – and we need more members of Congress to act in support of AmeriCorps.

-We are asking AmeriCorps programs and champions to organize local office meetings or site visits with senior staff for your members of Congress during the first week of June.
+We are asking AmeriCorps programs and champions to organize local office meetings or site visits with senior staff for your members of Congress throughout June.
 AmeriCorps is an essential resource for your community.
 We need to make sure that congressional staff understand how AmeriCorps is making a difference on the ground.

 An in-person meeting or site visit with a senior staffer will have more of an impact than signing a petition, sending a letter or email, or making a phone call (although those are helpful too), and there are many advantages to holding your meeting in the local office rather than the DC office.
 Scheduling a meeting in the district/state can be easier and allows you to establish a local relationship that can be deepened over time.